ntdai95/Resume-Projects/Distributed Ocean Data ML Platform with RAG/README.md

 ## Limitations

-- No forecast horizon tested (1 second to 2 hours) beats naive persistence on this sensor; the deployed `/predict` model is a working pipeline, not a genuinely predictive one.
+- No forecast horizon tested (1 second to 2 hours) beats naive persistence on this ocean temperature sensor; the deployed `/predict` model is a working pipeline, not a genuinely predictive one.
+(Air temperature at the same regional network does show real skill at 3-12 hour horizons -- see above -- but that comparison isn't wired into the API.)
-- One region, six weeks of data — no test of generalization across seasons or locations.
+- One region, six weeks of data for the core ocean pipeline — no test of generalization across seasons or locations.
+The air temperature comparison covers a different four-and-a-half-month window at a nearby site, not the same period.
 - RAG evaluation is 4 hand-written queries, not a held-out benchmark.
 - Single-machine Spark (`local[*]`), not a real cluster.